Ron DeSantis ends 2024 campaign, endorses Trump over Haley as New Hampshire vote looms | Politics

 'ONE-PERSON RACE' David Kochel, a Republican strategist who has worked on five presidential campaigns, said DeSantis' exit was unlikely to change the basic contours of the campaign, given that his support had cratered.

 "The race needs a big dynamic shift, and I don't feel that DeSantis dropping out is that big a deal as he didn't have that much going on in New Hampshire, and he didn't even have that much going on in South Carolina," he said.
-Daryl Bonsall, a 66-year-old retired deputy sheriff attending Trump's rally in Rochester, New Hampshire, on Sunday, said neither DeSantis nor Haley should have run and gave Haley no chance to win on Tuesday.
+Another Republican consultant, Ford O'Connell, who has ties to both the Trump and DeSantis camps, said he expected most DeSantis voters to "come home" to Trump.

-"It's a one-person race," he said.
-With time running short, Haley, has sharpened her attacks on the frontrunner in the final days before the election.
+"Without question, Trump is the beneficiary of DeSantis ending his campaign," he said.
+With time running short, Haley has sharpened her attacks on the frontrunner in the final days before the election.

 In a statement after DeSantis' announcement, the Trump campaign thanked him for the endorsement and urged Republicans to coalesce behind him.
 "Nikki Haley is the candidate of the globalists and Democrats who will do everything to stop the America First movement," the campaign said.